DragonFish55/sprintproject/test-cases/sprint 2 test cases/manualtests/general_login.md

 3. Signup Page

 ### Author
-John Paglia
+Harshal Bhole

 ### Test Method
 checkApi

 ### Pass/Fail Criteria
-Passes if while logged in the only information displayed on the landing page from newsapi is from the general category.
-Otherwise the test fails.
+Passes if username exists and password is correct and user is logged in Otherwise the test fails.